-Twelve step programs were created and popularized by Alcoholics Anonymous which was founded in 1935.
-Nearly 100 years later, the 12 steps are still a widely used to treat substance abuse.
+Twelve-step programs were created and popularized by Alcoholics Anonymous which was founded in 1935.
+Nearly 100 years later, the 12 steps are still widely used to treat substance abuse.
 In addition to being immensely popular, the twelve steps have been hugely influential and revolutionized the addiction treatment industry, the effects of which can still be felt in modern treatment facilities.
-To understand the signficance of this contribution and how it came about, let’s dive into the history of Alcoholics Anonymous as well as the famous 12 Steps.
+To understand the significance of this contribution and how it came about, let’s dive into the history of Alcoholics Anonymous as well as the famous 12 Steps.

 What are 12 Step Programs?

 12 step programs use a model that ties in spiritual growth, peer support, and abstinence to achieve sobriety.
 These steps begin with admitting the need for help, relinquishing control, accepting help, examining one’s flaws, and trying to make amends for past mistakes.

 The history behind 12 step programs began in the early 20th century after prohibition and the temperance movement took the United States by storm.
 Prior to the creation of Alcoholics Anonymous, alcoholism used to be treated through punitive means.
 Individuals that couldn’t function due to alcoholism were sent to prison to sober up.

 The widespread view of alcoholism was that it was akin to a bad habit that needed to be corrected by the law.
 It wasn’t until the early 1900s that the idea of alcoholism as a disease caught on.

 Alcoholism: A Disease

 Dr. Benjamin Rush is often thought of as the mind behind the concept that alcoholism is a “disease induced by vice”, as he stated in the 1784 study, Inquiry into the Effects of Ardent Spirits on the Human Mind and Body.
 He even went on to conceptualize “sober houses” that would help take care of individuals dealing with alcoholism.